 I had respect for Lennarson, a Chicago native and a trained social scientist.

-Not for a moment did Lennarson think that ‘buddy’ was in a witness protection program.
+Not for a moment did Lennarson believe that ‘buddy’ was in a witness protection program.
 No way.
-When I described how my neighbour reacted, Lennarson quickly announced, “That’s a surveillance house!”
+When I described how my neighbour had reacted to being spotted, Lennarson quickly announced, “That’s a surveillance house!”

 - Red Flags